 All board members are non-paid volunteers committed to keeping Rick’s memory alive.

 Veteran Anaheim Police Department Sergeant and former United States Marine Corps Warrant Officer (.Ret) Steve served in the 4th LAR.

 Veteran Santa Ana Police Department Detective.
 Jose is a close friend of the Centanni Family and knew Rick since he was 2 years old.

 Father of Rick Centanni and retired Santa Ana Police Department Gang Unit Homicide/Assaults Detective-Sergeant.

-Our dedicated Secretary is wife to Marine Sergeant Ernesto Dorado who was also a member of the 4th LAR with Rick.
+Our dedicated Secretary is the Son of Marine Staff Sergeant Ernesto Dorado, who was also a member of the 4th LAR with Rick.